Hi, I'm Eden. I'm a journalist, writer, and creative currently based in Israel.

 About Me

-Hi, I’m Eden!
-I grew up in NYC/New Jersey and I’m currently a fourth-year student at Boston University, majoring in Journalism and minoring in Art History.
-I am currently a report at BU Today, Boston University's local news service, and the Public Relations Chair for the Back Bay Publishing Company.
-Last summer, I interned at Boston Magazine, where I worked closely with the Research Editor on various projects both in print and online.
-Last year, I studied abroad in London, where I worked as a Content Team intern for Bridgeman Images, one of the world's largest image licensing companies and most prestigious art archives.
-Last semester, I was enrolled in BU's Statehouse Program, where I wrote about public policy for The Hampshire Gazette.
+During my last year in Boston I reported for BU Today, Boston University's local news service, where I worked with production to start a new music column called BU Soundcheck.
+I also served as the Public Relations Chair for the Back Bay Publishing Company.
+Last summer, I interned at Boston Magazine, where I worked closely with the research team on various projects both in print and online.
+During my 3rd year at BU I studied abroad in London, where I worked as a Content Team intern for Bridgeman Images, one of the world's largest image licensing companies with a prestigious multimedia art archive.

 Featured Articles